Dae-ho Lee: Major League Baseball

 On February 3, 2016, Lee signed a minor league contract with the Seattle Mariners of Major League Baseball.
-The Mariners added Lee to the 40-man roster on March 27, 2016.
+The Mariners added Lee to the 40-man roster on March 27.

-On April 8, 2016, Lee recorded his first career major league hit, a home run off of Eric Surkamp in a game against the Oakland Athletics.
-On April 13, 2016, Lee hit a pinch hit walk off home run to beat the Texas Rangers.
-This was the first rookie pinch hit walk off in Mariners history.
-On May 4, 2016, Lee hit two home runs in a 9–8 victory over the Oakland Athletics.
+On April 8, Lee recorded his first MLB hit, a home run off Eric Surkamp of the Oakland Athletics.
+On April 13, Lee hit a pinch-hit walk-off home run to beat the Texas Rangers.
+This was the first rookie pinch-hit walk-off in Mariners history.
+On May 4, Lee hit two home runs in a 9–8 victory over Oakland.

-On June 10, 2016, Lee recorded back-to-back home runs off of Derek Holland, totaling 4 RBI to propel the Mariners to a 7–5 victory over the Texas Rangers.
+On June 10, Lee hit home runs in consecutive plate appearances against Derek Holland, totaling 4 RBI to propel the Mariners to a 7–5 victory over the Texas Rangers.

-Return to the KBO

-Lotte Giants
+Lee finished his one season in MLB with a .253 average and 14 home runs.

+KBO League (second stint)

 On January 24, 2017, Lee signed a four-year, $12.9 million contract with the Lotte Giants.
 The contract was the largest for a free agent in KBO history.
+He said his last wish as a player was to win a championship with the Giants.
 Lee's 2017 season was a success, as he hit .320 with 34 home runs and 111 RBIs.
 He helped Lotte return to the postseason for the first time in five years.

 In 2018, he hit .333 with 37 home runs and 125 RBIs.
-However, in 2019, Lee failed to reach 20 home runs for the first time in 10 years, and was sent to the second division due to injuries.
+However, in 2019, Lee failed to reach 20 home runs for the first time in 10 years and was sent to the second division due to injuries.

+Lee re-signed with the Giants ahead of the 2021 season.

 On October 8, 2022, Lee's final professional game, he made his first career appearance as a pitcher.
 In the outing, he got LG Twins closer Go Woo-suk to ground out to him on a comebacker to the mound.

-Life after retirement
+Post-playing career

-Currently, Lee Dae-ho is working as a broadcaster who appears on various broadcasts after his retirement.
+Currently, Lee is working as a broadcaster who appears on various broadcasts after his retirement.

-"A Clean Sweep" a broadcast program in which retired legendary baseball players gather to play against high school, university, and social baseball teams, is currently his core broadcast activity.
+"A Clean Sweep", a broadcast program in which retired legendary baseball players gather to play against high school, university, and social baseball teams, is currently his core broadcast activity.

-In addition to broadcasting activities, a YouTube channel (이대호 [RE:DAEHO]) has been opened to steadily upload baseball-related contents.
+In addition to broadcasting activities, Lee has started a YouTube channel (이대호 [RE:DAEHO]), steadily producing baseball-related contents.